Pawni Pandey: Early life and career

 Pandey started singing from the age of 3 and at the age of 9 her parents recognised her talent and at the age of 10, her family migrated from Jaipur to Mumbai so that Pawni can pursue music seriously and get better opportunities.
 After moving to Mumbai, she participated in the "Sa Re Ga Ma Pa Lil Champs" where she was adjudged as the "Best Female Singer".
 However the music directors insisted her to give herself more time and get trained well as she was too young to make a career as a singer in Hindi cinema.

 She then got formally trained in Indian classical music, and received special training in western music from vocal dynamics trainer Thomas Appell from Los Angeles.

-Her first major breakthrough came when she sung for the 2011 film Bodyguard.
+Her first major breakthrough came when she sang for the 2011 film Bodyguard.
 However, according to her, the singing career progressed slowly.

 Pandey considers Lata Mangeshkar as an inspiration, among the current generation of musicians her favourites are Amaal Mallik, Sachin–Jigar and Arijit Singh.